Over 5,000 Americans die due to work-related injuries each year. In non-fatal cases, there are about 2.8 instances for every 100 workers.

 You’ll receive additional payments in these cases.
 If you’re brain-damaged, a paraplegic, or quadriplegic, you’ll receive benefits for life.

-If you were injured on the job and can’t return to your previous line of work, talk to your Workers’ Comp attorney.
+If you were injured on the job and can’t return to your previous line of work, talk to your Workers’ Compensation attorney.
 They’ll help you fight for vocational rehabilitation.
-Vocational rehabilitation requires the Workers’ Comp insurer to pay for you to train for a new job.
+Vocational rehabilitation requires the Workers’ Compensation insurer to pay for you to train for a new job.

 What It Doesn’t Cover